Application And Admission Policies

 - » Ph.D. in Ocean-Atmosphere Science and Mathematics;

 - » M.S. in Mathematics in Finance.

 - » Certificate in Mathematics in Finance.

-After completing four courses, students can apply for admission to the M.S. program in Mathematics.
-In a case of contiguous registration, no formal application to GSAS is required, but the student will have to provide the Department with three letters of recommendation and general GRE scores.
-If time has lapsed between non-degree study and applying for the M.S. program, a formal application will be required.
-Students should note that due to limited resources, admission to the M.S. in Mathematics in Finance program is not automatic after completing four courses with good grades.
+After completing four courses, students can apply for admission to the M.S. program in Mathematics, Math Finance or Scientific Computing.
+Students will need to formally apply through GSAS online.
+Students should note that due to limited resources, admission to an M.S. program is not automatic or guaranteed after completing four courses with good grades.

 Admission decisions are based on a careful review of the applicant's previous academic record, letters of recommendation, TOEFL (if applicable) and GRE scores, as well as other credentials, such as work experience or previous research projects.
 In the evaluation of applications, applicants should note the following: